sergiooncode/pyTTT/README.md

-This is my implementation of the Tic Tac Toe game.
+An implementation of the Tic Tac Toe game.
 The program assumes a human player against a computer player.
 The computer player plays based on a Negamax algorithm.